We rely on global networks everyday (and now real-time networks), but do we even know what they are and how they came to be? Maybe you don't!

 Today, users expect to interact in real time, and real-time has become a standard for web and mobile app development.
 As a result, protocols, frameworks, and networks have all been created and improved to make real-time functionality a possibility.
 This has added another layer on top of the internet the same way CDNs did 12 years prior: real-time networks (RTN).

 To put it simply, real-time is just establishing a grammar between two systems, and creating an open and persistent connection between a server and a client.
-There are numerous ways to add real-time functionality to a web application, including WebSockets, push/pull and
+There are numerous ways to add real-time functionality to a web application, including WebSockets, push/pull and long polling.
+These open source and commercial packages, frameworks, and libraries make an app real-time, but only solve a piece of developing a real-time application.

 As a result, real-time network service providers were born.
 These real-time networks provide building blocks for real-time applications, taking advantage of the persistent connection made possible by the real-time protocols (WebSockets, BOSH).
 Real-time networks take this persistent, open socket connection to the next level, offering a number of different services to help a real-time application scale, including data replication, storage/playback, and security.